Skip to main content

 First, check the date range to make sure you are looking at the right period.
 Then compare activity across several weeks to see if this is a consistent pattern or a short-term change.

 Set a date range that starts just before your release and compare it with the period after.
-Look for changes in Unique Visitors and the Page Traffic, to see whether people are visiting the new areas more often.
+Look for changes in Unique visitors and the Page traffic card to see whether people are visiting the new areas more often.